LuauProgrammer/payhip-to-parcel-whitelist/README.md

 ### Adding our server to the list of webhooks to ping

 In your Payhip developer tab there is a ping endpoints box.
 Put your domain and the route (example: https://domain.com/route/) in there and save.

+## How does it work?

+This works by using Payhips webhooks that are sent everytime a user purchases something.
+When the webhook is received on the server, we check the question index for the provided username.
+Then we query Parcel for the product ID from the provided product name on Payhip.
+After that if all the other checks and whatnot pass, we will whitelist the user using Parcel's API.